Security-Onion-Solutions/securityonion-docs/zeek.rst

 | ...and others, which can be researched here:
 | https://docs.zeek.org/en/latest/script-reference/log-files.html

-As you can see, Zeek log data can provide a wealth of information to the analyst, all easily accessible through `Kibana <Kibana>`__.
+As you can see, Zeek log data can provide a wealth of information to the analyst, all easily accessible through :ref:`kibana`.

 Email
 -----

-``/opt/bro/etc/broctl.cfg``
+``/opt/zeek/etc/zeekctl.cfg``

--  To configure email notifications, please see the `email <email#zeek>`__ section.
+-  To configure email notifications, please see the :ref:`email` section.

 Syslog
 ------

 ``/etc/syslog-ng/syslog-ng.conf``

--  To forward Zeek logs to an external syslog collector, please see the `<syslog-output>`__ section.
+-  To forward Zeek logs to an external syslog collector, please see the :ref:`syslog-output` section.

 Intel
 -----

--  You can add your own Intel to ``/opt/bro/share/bro/intel/intel.dat``.
+-  You can add your own Intel to ``/opt/zeek/share/zeek/intel/intel.dat``.

-   -  When editing ``/opt/bro/share/intel/intel.dat``, ensure there are no leading/trailing spaces or lines, and that only (single) tabs are used as field delimiters.
+   -  When editing ``/opt/zeek/share/intel/intel.dat``, ensure there are no leading/trailing spaces or lines, and that only (single) tabs are used as field delimiters.
-   -  If you experience an error, or do not notice ``/nsm/bro/logs/current/intel.log`` being generated, try having a look in ``/nsm/bro/logs/current/reporter.log`` for clues.
+   -  If you experience an error, or do not notice ``/nsm/zeek/logs/current/intel.log`` being generated, try having a look in ``/nsm/zeek/logs/current/reporter.log`` for clues.
    -  You may also want to restart Zeek after making changes, by running the following command:
       \ ``sudo so-zeek-restart``.